rixx/knowledge-bin/processes/git-flow.md

 # Git Flow

-Summarization of ["A successful git branching model"](http://nvie.com/posts/a-successful-git-branching-model/) by @nvie and explanation of the git-flow tool
+Summarization of ["A successful git branching model"](http://nvie.com/posts/a-successful-git-branching-model/) by @nvie (Vincent Driessen) and explanation of the git-flow tool

 ## The branching model